 The DIY DNA of the album also shows itself in the lyrics, which are as honest and down to earth as they are relevant and compelling.
-Margolin first started writing in her bedroom before starting a band and there’s a number of times when the lyrics in the record point to this period of self contemplation.
-Margolin seems to be trying to see the purpose of existing in a world that seemingly has very little to offer.
+Margolin first started writing in her bedroom and there’s a number of times when the lyrics on the record point to this period of self contemplation.
+She seems to be trying to see the purpose of existing in a world that seemingly has very little to offer.
 ‘Don’t Ask Me Twice’ features the line: “I don’t know what I want/But I know what I want”, which alludes to the fact that the lead singer is stuck in a loop of self-questioning without the means to break it.
 Similarly, track three, ‘Long’ depicts the emotions felt when it becomes clear your time is being wasted, and lines such as: “I forget what I stay here for” and: “Leaves a sad taste in your mouth” capture the anger and frustration felt with a simplistic and honest tone.
 Later on in the album there’s yet another juxtaposition; track eight, ‘Lilac’ implores the listener to not hold grudges: “I don’t want to get bitter/I want us to get better” sings Margolin, promoting the view that we should accept it when things don’t go as we expect.
 This is far removed from the anger expressed in ‘Long’.
 The lack of a specific attitude is, I think, indicative of the album’s stance as a whole, and suggests that the lyrics are questioning the world and trying to work it out, rather than offering a certain point of view or solution.

 The album achieves a lot and, though I think they have vast space in which to expand, it’s an almost perfect way to introduce themselves to a wider audience.
 To my mind, the fragmented style pushes the record forward rather than holds it back and I don’t think I’ve heard something quite as original or fresh as this in a while.
 It’s not tied down to any genre or style, nor does it adopt a specific lyrical stance.
 It’s an album of self discovery, of inquisition, of anger, and of youth.
 The diversity of musical styles make the record impossible to dislike and the inquisitiveness of the lyrics force you to look inward.
 It’s not a perfect record, but it’s not far off.
 I’m sure the band will build on their sound in the years to come and I have no doubt that they will continue to have the impact they have had with ‘Every Bad’.
 This is by far one of the best albums of 2020 and I look forward to the material the band produces in the future.
 Porridge Radio might just be one of the bands of this decade.
 Watch this space.